Brasme/zlib_base64_memfile/README.md

 Test/evaluate using cmake with zlib from vcpkg and do some base64 encode&amp;decode

 # Build
 The test was using VScode with the Visual Studio 2019 Community.
-Tried mingw first but its a bit tricky to get it using vcpkg (triplet/target mapped correctly)
+Tried mingw first but its a bit tricky to get it using vcpkg (triplet/target mapped correctly).
+Use cmake with the CMakeFiles.txt - which probably works fine for linux as well.

 # Base64
 This code was downloaded and edited some to return std::vector<char> instead of std::string.